CVE-2026-24842: CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in isaacs node-tar

 Description

-CVE-2026-24842 is a high-severity path traversal vulnerability in node-tar versions prior to 7.
+CVE-2026-24842 is a high-severity path traversal vulnerability in the node-tar package for Node. js versions prior to 7.
 5. 7.
 The flaw arises because the security check for hardlink entries uses different path resolution logic than the actual hardlink creation, allowing attackers to craft malicious TAR archives that bypass protections.
-This enables creation of hardlinks to arbitrary files outside the intended extraction directory, potentially exposing sensitive data.
+This enables creation of hardlinks to arbitrary files outside the intended extraction directory, potentially leading to unauthorized file access or modification.
 Exploitation requires user interaction to extract a crafted archive but no privileges or authentication.
-The vulnerability impacts confidentiality primarily, with limited integrity impact and no availability impact.
-A fixed version 7.
-5. 7 is available.
+Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk to systems using vulnerable node-tar versions.
+The issue is fixed in version 7.
+5.

 AI-Powered Analysis